qrvey/partner-portal/docs/composer/05-Working with Data/Datasets/03-Analyze/10-Formula Builder/using-data-engine-syntax.md

 2. Enter a name in the **Formula Name** box.
 3. To add a function to the formula, type it directly in the editor.
 A suggestion box displays with columns and functions that fit your text.
 You may also use the following method:
     * Under **Insert Functions**, select the function that you want to insert.
 The description box displays helpful information about the function.
+    >**Note**: The Insert Functions section is only available for use with Managed datasets.
+If you are using a Live Connect dataset, you must use the appropriate syntax supported by that dataset.
     * Click **Add to Formula**.
 The formula displays in the Formula box.
 4. To add a column to the formula, type it directly in the editor.
 A suggestion box displays with columns and functions that fit your text.
 You may also use the following method:
     * Insert the cursor in the desired location in the formula.